-If the Z flag is set (not set), jumps to address addr, causing execution to skip to that address.
+JMP_NZ #addr - jump if zero flag clear (4 bytes) If the Z flag is set (not set), jumps to address addr, causing execution to skip to that address.
 Otherwise does nothing.

-JMP_NEG #addr - jump if sign flag set (negative) JMP_POS #addr - jump if sign flag clear
+JMP_LT #addr - jump if sign flag set (less than)